JCSDA/crtm/README_JEDI.md

 README_JEDI.md

-Created October 23, 2020
-Updated October 27, 2020
-Released October 28, 2020
+CRTM REL-2.4.1
+Released March 31, 2022

 The README.md file contains a lot of general information about this repository and the legacy build system based on autotools.

-CRTM REL-2.4.0 JEDI environment build instructions
+CRTM REL-2.4.1 JEDI environment build instructions
 =========================================================

 Preamble
 --------

-CRTM v2.4.0 release (`REL-2.4.0`)
+CRTM v2.4.1 release (`REL-2.4.1`)

-This is a fully functional release of CRTM v2.4.0.
+This is a fully functional release of CRTM v2.4.1.

 Basic requirements:
 (1) A Fortran 2003 compatible compiler.